sikopet/blog/posts/benchmarking-perl-code.md

 Sometimes my code takes a really long time to run and I'd like to know which of the alternatives runs faster.

-In this example I compare three sorting subroutines; a "naive" approach, "The Schwartzian Transform" and "The Orcish Manouvre".
+In this example I compare three sorting subroutines; a "naive" approach, "the Schwartzian Transform" and "the Orcish Manoeuvre".
 The first subroutine just compares all files' sizes to each other.
 The second first precomputes the size of each file and then does the comparisons.
 The third only computes the size if not already cached in a hash.